DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/20_practices_for_liberation.md

 *"I don't know," Sarah whispered, but she didn't move her hands.
 The warmth was intensifying, and something impossible was happening.
 Maria's fever was breaking.*

 *Over the next hour, the child's infection markers dropped dramatically.
 The other doctors called it a miracle, a spontaneous remission.
 But Sarah knew something else had happened.
 She had accessed a technology that wasn't taught in medical school.*

+*Later, as Sarah researched what had happened, she discovered references to healing abilities in ancient texts—abilities that were described as humanity's birthright, connected to what the biblical tradition called the Tree of Life.
+These weren't supernatural powers, but natural consciousness technologies that had been systematically suppressed.*

+*"We've been cut off from the Tree of Life," Sarah realized.
+"But the programming is still in our DNA, waiting to be reactivated."*

 ### The Energy Conduit Discovery